BSRLab/Sleep_loss_induces_cholesterol-associated_myelin_dysfunction/README.md

 Input for the Python codes:

-o EDF file that contains the channels RIGHT and LEFT
+- EDF file that contains the channels RIGHT and LEFT

-o Excel file with the columns EpochNo and Stage (NR, R, W)
+- Excel file with the columns EpochNo and Stage (NR, R, W)

 Coherence_FREQ_DOMAIN_BANDS.py

-o Expected output: tables reporting mean ± SD coherence for each sleep stage and for every frequency band.
+- Expected output: tables reporting mean ± SD coherence for each sleep stage and for every frequency band.

 Correlation_interhemispheric_time_domain_TABLE.py

-o Expected output: for each stage, a table with the mean ± SD of two metrics:
+- Expected output: for each stage, a table with the mean ± SD of two metrics:
 Crosscorrelation and Pearson correlation.

 Phase_locking_interhemispheric_time_TABLE.py

-o Expected output: for stage NR, a table with the mean ± SD PhaseLocking Value (PLV).
+- Expected output: for stage NR, a table with the mean ± SD PhaseLocking Value (PLV).

 LME_statistics_intensity.R

-o Input: the Excel file containing the columns Intensity (numeric), Condition (categorical) and Rat (categorical). o Expected output:
+ Input: the Excel file containing the columns Intensity (numeric), Condition (categorical) and Rat (categorical).

+Expected output:
 - likelihoodratio ANOVA table comparing two randomintercept mixed models (null vs. + Condition)
 - diagnostic plots: residual QQ plot, residualvsfit scatter, residual